2020 - Best LPN Programs in Maryland

 Cecil College

-Cecil College is a comprehensive, open admission, learner-centered institution located in North East, Maryland, with additional locations in Elkton, Port Deposit, Rising Sun, Perryville, and Abingdon.
-Cecil College provides career training, educational transfer options, and continuing education programs for students.
-The school's 35-credit LPN certificate program is an excellent option for students looking for an affordable pathway to entry-level nursing.
+Cecil College is a comprehensive learner-centered institution located in North East, Maryland, with additional locations in Elkton, Port Deposit, Rising Sun, Perryville, and Abingdon.
+The school's 35-credit LPN certificate program focuses on safe, competent nursing care and is an excellent option for students looking for an affordable pathway to entry-level nursing.

 College of Southern Maryland